clemlak/create-truffle-dapp/README.md

 cd MyDapp
 ```

-Then you will be able to run any commands like `npm install openzeppelin-solidity`, `truffle test`, `truffle compile`.
+Then, you will be able to run any command like `npm install openzeppelin-solidity`, `truffle test` or `truffle compile`.

-Once you are done with your code, simply run `truffle migrate --network rinkeby` (or any network) to deploy it!
+Once you are done with your code, simply run `truffle migrate --network rinkeby` (or any network) to deploy your dapp!
+Currently, gateways for Ropsten, Rinkeby, Goerli, Mainnet, Poa and Sokol are already implemented!

-*Warning: Please double-check the gas amount and the gas price in the `truffle.js` file before any deployment!*
+*Warning: Please always double-check the gas amount and the gas price in the `truffle.js` file before any deployment!*

 ## Contribute

-If you want to add something to Create Truffle Dapp, don't hesitate to [create a new issue](https://github.com/clemlak/create-truffle-dapp/issues/new)!
+If you want to contribute, don't hesitate to [create a new issue](https://github.com/clemlak/create-truffle-dapp/issues/new)!

 ## License